xxfoundation/elixxir-gateway/README.md

 MessageTimeout: 60

 # TLS-related file paths
-keyPath: "gateway.cmix.rip.key"
+keyPath: ""
-certPath: "gateway.cmix.rip.crt"
+certPath: ""
-serverCertPath: "cmix.rip.crt"
+serverCertPath: ""

 ### Anything below this line is to be deprecated ###